gordonmurray/bentoml/README.md

-# CLIP Image Vectorizer with BentoML
+# CLIP Image Vectorizer with BentoML and Milvus

 This project provides an API for vectorizing images using OpenAI's CLIP model using BentoML.
 It allows you to send images to the API and receive a vector representation that encodes meaningful features of the image.